BlackrockDigital/startbootstrap/_posts/2014-01-14-new-theme-sb-admin-2.markdown

 category:		News
 description:	"The original ‘SB Admin’ has gotten a lot of attention..."
 tags:			update

 meta-title:		"New Theme - SB Admin 2"
+meta-description:	"The original ‘SB Admin’ has gotten a lot of attention..."

 author:			"David Miller"
 author-slug:	david-miller